camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/20-gateways/50-event-based-gateway.html.md

     (Receive Tasks after an event-based Gateway are not yet supported by the engine.)
 *   An intermediateCatchEvent connected to an event-based Gateway must have a single incoming sequence flow.

 The following process is an example of a process with an event-based Gateway.
 When the execution arrives at the event-based Gateway, process execution is suspended.
 In addition, the process instance subscribes to the alert signal event and created a timer which fires after 10 minutes.
 This effectively causes the process engine to wait for ten minutes for a signal event.
-If the signal occurs within 10 minutes, the timer is cancelled and execution continues after the signal.
-If the signal is not fired, execution continues after the timer and the signal subscription is cancelled.
+If the signal occurs within 10 minutes, the timer is canceled and execution continues after the signal.
+If the signal is not fired, execution continues after the timer and the signal subscription is canceled.

 <div data-bpmn-diagram="implement/event-based-gateway"></div>

-The correspondig xml looks like this:
+The corresponding xml looks like this:

 ```xml
 <definitions>